-ArtQuest serves fifth through twelfth grade students identified as gifted or talented in the visual arts, complementing the Quest program, which serves students who are gifted in English and math.
+ArtQuest serves fifth through twelfth grade students identified as gifted or talented in the visual arts, complementing the academic gifted program.

 ArtQuest students participate in a range of differentiated learning experiences during regularly scheduled art classes and weekly opportunities in after-school art classes.
 Exposure to a variety of activities in the arts allows students to discover and deepen their interests, develop their abilities, and demonstrate their gifts.
 These include a variety of short courses taught by artists in the community and art teachers in the school division.
 Each semester, students receive a list of after-school seminars and they register for sessions that fit their interest and availability.

 The goals of ArtQuest are:

 - To ensure interaction with peers having similar intellectual and creative abilities in the visual arts

 - To present artistic learning and challenge